ErwanBarbedor/Plume_-_TextEngine/readme.md

 #### Fixes
 - Fix old code in `api.require`
 - Fix parsing error in the macro `\for`
-- Fix an error occurring when using a local variable in a macro used as parameter of another macro.
+- Fix an error occurring when using a local variable in a macro used as a parameter of another macro.
+- Fix a case where scope won't be frozen.

 ### 0.3.0